The North Shore Players

 FOR MORE GREAT ARTICLES, CLICK ON THE NSP NEWSLETTER TAB AT THE TOP OF THE PAGE !!

-While the North Shore Players Community Theatre organization is headquartered in Danvers, Massachusetts, the NSP serves the following communities: Beverly, Salem, Danvers, Peabody, Marblehead, Swampscott, Boxford, Topsfield, Andover, North Andover, Lynnfield, Lynn, Georgetown, Hamilton, Wenham and many others in the North Shore of Massachusetts!
+While the North Shore Players Community Theatre organization is headquartered in Danvers, Massachusetts, NSP has cast, crew and audience members from all over the North Shore of Massachusetts and beyond!

 The North Shore Players is truly a REGIONAL community theatre troupe!